Your Safety and Comfort are Our #1 Goals

 Surgical Tooth Extractions are performed when the tooth is not visible or not easy to access.
 Teeth that should be extracted this way are commonly either broken below the line of the gums or never fully erupted from the gums, and may require drilling into the jawbone to be accessed.

-Post Extraction Tips & Care
+Tips for Post Extraction Care

 Following a tooth extraction, some extra precautions must be taken to ensure the lowest chance of an infection or bleeding.
 It is important to follow your dentists’ instructions which may include: